LucyHeath/Rockpool-Detective/README.md

 ### Preparing the grids for play
 <img width="643" alt="Screenshot 2023-01-04 at 17 01 52" src="https://user-images.githubusercontent.com/114397080/210609502-9a96ee5a-4e0b-4f63-b899-15e4357a6109.png">

 In this game, each row of the grid is equivalent to a round of the game.
-During each round, four choices are placed in a row in the decoding grid,before being appraised with clues.
+During each round, four choices are placed in a row in the decoding grid, before being appraised with clues.

 I therefore needed to transform my HTML list into arrays of four `decodingCells` (“rows”).
 These six arrays are held within the `rowsArray`.
-The starting row is the bottom of the grid and the last array of cells in the `rowsArray.
+The starting row is the bottom of the grid and the last array of cells in the `rowsArray`.
 <img width="734" alt="Screenshot 2023-01-05 at 16 28 15" src="https://user-images.githubusercontent.com/114397080/210830776-42fd4755-3d75-4b46-88f9-2e77ae501649.png">

 Similarly for the clue cells, I created the `prepareClue` function in which the `cellsArray` is built, containing six “cells” arrays , each with four targetable `clueCells` within them.
 These correspond to the number of clues which can be awarded each round.